lademeister/BentoBox-Fancontroller/README.md

 It usually works just fine to directly connect the output pins of ESP32 (the two pins that are used for fan speed control) to the fans directly.
 But tacho signal needs to be sent through the level converter.

+Additionally you should use a 128x32 i2C OLED display and a BME280 I2C Temperature- and Humidity-sensor For sensong the print bed position, use an adjustable optical IR sensor switch

+---  hardware list ---
+1x Wemos ESP32-S2 mini (typically purple color)
+1x IR distance switch
+1x levelconverter-board
+2x buck converter
+1x OLED 128x32
+1x BME280 I2C sensor

+2x 4028 fan, with 4pin connector, supporting PWM speed control and fan speed tacho signal output

+some cables and a soldering iron

+For the pins to connect to, refer to the code (in the range of line 104-144) in .ino file.